Nolasco ends winless drought, Angels end Dodgers' win streak

 Nolasco (3-9) gave up five hits while striking out five and walking two in 6 2/3 innings.
 He left the game after getting hit by a line drive by Enrique Hernandez.
 Nolasco was 0-7 in 10 starts since beating Oakland on April 27.

 The Dodgers also ended a streak of 17 consecutive games with at least one home run, which was tied for the longest stretch since moving to Los Angeles before the 1958 season.
-Their franchise record is 24 consecutive games set by Brooklyn in 1956.
+Their franchise record is 24 consecutive games set when they were the Brooklyn Dodgers in 1956.

 Cam Bedrosian relieved Nolasco after he took the ball to the shin and faced runners on second and third with one out.
 He struck out pinch hitter Mike Freeman and Chase Utley to end the inning.